 Applications accepted after July 1 until program is full

-Rolling decisions from early July until program is full
+Rolling decisions after application opens or until program is full.

 Student Highlight: James Stevens